Skip to main content

 Prerequisites

-- You must first create a new user for Data Integration in your database, which you can do by copying the following commands:
+• You must create a new user for Data Integration in your database by copying the following commands:

 CREATE LOGIN [ < Data_Integration Username>] WITH PASSWORD='< myPassword >'